StevensND/switch-port-mods/Princess Peach Showtime!/[01007A3009184000]/readme.md

 Here is the [alternative download link](https://gamebanana.com/mods/502311)

 >[!NOTE]
-**On 03/23/2024 we found an issue regarding The Case of the Rainy-Day Plot Stage** so I have replaced the previous 60FPS + Uncap FPS mods.
+**On 03/23/2024 we found an issue regarding The Case of the Rainy-Day Plot Stage** if you're playing above the 52fps range so I had to replaced the previous 60FPS + Uncap FPS mods.

+**THAT'S WHY ONLY 60FPS + UNCAP FPS MODS HAVE A CHEAT FOLDER INCLUDED.
+THIS IS TO DROP THE FPS FOR A FEW SECONDS AND FIX THE ISSUE**

 If you downloaded them, please replace them.
 [HERE IS A VIDEO ABOUT HOW TO SOLVE THIS ISSUE](https://youtu.be/7v0XRf6j-8s?si=0Vdmla8BQeEfz0NK)